I am burning mad over a quote I saw in a local newspaper last week.

 She told reporters that her child was blowing up a latex rubber glove like a balloon — and said she yelled at him to stop.
 Apparently, when the boy didn't listen, the woman made no effort to actually get up and take the glove from him, because a few moments later a piece of the glove lodged in the boy's throat, and he died.

 Beside the obvious, tragic Grrr!, the woman went on to say that her child died "because the paramedics took too long to get there."
 Huh?

 Apparently, the ambulance took 20 minutes to arrive on the scene.
-My question: How long did it take for the mother to get up off her butt and take the dangerous "toy" away from her toddler?
+My question: how long did it take for mom to get up off her lazy @$&! and take the dangerous "toy" away from her toddler son?
 This was a tragedy that could have been avoided.
 Wake up parents and start parenting.
 Grrr!

 Man, lots of Oblivions on the road these days.

-There she was, holding a newspaper in her outstretched right hand, reading while driving on the New Jersey Turnpike.
+There she was, holding a newspaper in her outstretched right hand, reading while driving on the NJ Turnpike.
 I thought about beeping and flipping the bird but I just hit the gas and left her in the dust instead.

 Sadly, she’s not the only Obliviot on the road these days.
-How else can one explain that one of the leading causes of death in our country, for all age groups, is automobile accidents.
+How else can one explain the leading cause of death in our country for all age groups is automobile accidents.
 I know, I know.
 I can hear you already: “He passes people on the right and ‘leaves them in the dust,’ and he’s got the audacity to complain about bad drivers.”